Saccharide/cool-commands/xml.md

 ```

 ## DTD
 * Document Type Definition, defines the structure of an `XML` document.
-It is placed before the acutal `XML` content.
+It is placed before the actual `XML` content.

 ### Internal DTD